Dexter Lumis: The Wyatt Sicks (2024–2026)

 On the June 17, 2024 episode of Raw, after over a year since last appearing on television, Lumis made his return as a part of a new stable under the leadership of Uncle Howdy called The Wyatt Sicks.
 Lumis would sport a buzzard mask, resembling Mercy the Buzzard from Bray Wyatt's "Firefly Funhouse".
 On the July 29, 2024 episode of Raw, Lumis along the Wyatt Sicks stable unmasked themselves, sporting a new look with long beard and long dreaded hair.
 On the August 5 episode of Raw, Lumis teamed with stablemates Joe Gacy and Erick Rowan to defeat the newly formed team "American Made" (Chad Gable and the Creed Brothers).
 On the September 9 episode of Raw, the Wyatt Sicks defeated American Made in a Street Fight, ending their feud.

 The Wyatt Sicks' next feud was against The Miz and The Final Testament, facing each other on the December 9 episode of Raw, where the Wyatt Sicks suffered their first loss as a stable in an eight-man tag team match.
 The stable was drafted to the SmackDown brand, but didn't appear on television due to an injury to Uncle Howdy.
 The stable returned to television on the May 23 episode of SmackDown, attacking The Street Profits, Fraxiom and DIY.
 On the July 11 episode of SmackDown, Lumis and Gacy defeated The Street Profits to win the WWE Tag Team Championship, marking Lumis' first championship in WWE.
 On night two of SummerSlam on August 3, Lumis and Gacy defended the titles in a six-pack tables, ladders, and chairs match against the Street Profits, DIY, Fraxiom, the Motor City Machine Guns, and Andrade and Rey Fénix, where they retained.
+On the January 23, 2026 episode of SmackDown, Lumis and Gacy lost the WWE Tag Team Championship to Solo Sikoa and Tama Tonga of The MFT.
+In what would be his final match with the WWE on the April 17 episode of SmackDown, Lumis lost the eight man street fight tag team match to the MFTs.
+The following week on April 24, Shaw was released from his contract alongside the other members of the Wyatt Sicks, effectively ending his second stint and three year tenure with the company.

+Second return to the independent circuit (2026–present)

+Shaw made his return to the independent scene on July 25, 2026 for Atomic Legacy Wrestling (ALW)'s event Star Spangled Slammer, where he teamed with Joseph Sawyer (formerly Joe Gacy in WWE) to defeat Martin Stone and Ripper Zbyszko to become the number one contenders for the ALW Tag Team Championship.

+Return to TNA (2026–present)

+On the September 24, 2026, episode of Thursday Night Impact!, Shaw returned to TNA alongside the debuting Joseph Sawyer, attacking The Hardys (Jeff Hardy and Matt Hardy) and revealing themselves as the perpetrators behind the mysterious attacks in the previous weeks.